chromice/order.less/README.md

 A collection of [LESS][less] libraries for precise control over basic elements of typography:

-- [Modular scale](#modular-scale) lets you create a double-stranded modular scale, and set elements' font size as a step on that scale.
+- [Modular scale](#modular-scale) library supports double-stranded modular scales, and lets you set elements' font size as a step on that scale.
-- [Baseline grid](#baseline-grid) library lets you define vertical rhythm of the document, and vertical padding, margin and offset, and height in baseline rows.
-It can also shift elements to sit on baseline, if their font size, line height and/or font family is changed.
+- [Baseline grid](#baseline-grid) library lets you control vertical rhythm of the document by setting vertical padding, margin and offset, and height in baseline rows.
+It can also automatically shift elements to sit on baseline.
-- [Column grid](#column-grid) lets you define a uniform grid with fixed inner gutters, and set elements' horizontal padding, margin and offset, and width in columns.
+- [Column grid](#column-grid) library enables you to define a uniform grid with fixed inner gutters, and set elements' horizontal padding, margin and offset, and width in columns.

 [less]: http://lesscss.org

-You can see all of them in action in [this example](./examples/001_Overview/).
-This chunk of <samp>lorem impum</samp> is set in 3 different typefaces and laid out using a 3-column grid:
+You can see all of these libraries in action in [this example](./examples/001_Overview/), where a chunk of <samp>lorem impum</samp> is set in 3 different typefaces and laid out on a 3-column grid:

 <a href="./examples/001_Overview/"><img src="./examples/001_Overview/index.png" alt=""></a>